MicrosoftDocs/learn/learn-pr/advocates/deploy-java-ee-app-to-jboss-app-service/includes/6-admin-jboss-eap.md

 ## Unit summary

 You've seen the steps to examine the server logs.
-In the next section, you'll execute the steps to see the logs in your application.
+In the next section, you execute the steps to see the logs in your application.